Brian-J-Wang/se_project_express/README.md

 # WTWR (What to Wear?): Back End
   This back-end project is for the WTWR application.
 It currently contains endpoints for fetching users and items created by users built using nodejs and express.

+## Visiting the website
+  You can visit the website at [www.WhatToW.jumpingcrab.com](www.WhatToW.jumpingcrab.com)

 ## Running the Project
 `npm run start` — to launch the server